fernando-romulo-silva/image-converter-service/README.md

 $ tesseract --version
 ```

-Tesseract needs a dictionary, the application use the English dictionary called eng.traineddata and you can get it on /src/main/tesseract.
+Tesseract needs a dictionary and the application use the English dictionary called 'eng.traineddata.'

+The dictionary can be found in /src/main/tesseract on this project.

 You have to define at least the dictionary folder on environment variable or edit application-local.yml file: